infojunkie/MantisBT-Slack/README.md

             )

 * You can specify which bug fields appear in the Slack notifications.
 Edit the *plugin_Slack_columns* configuration option for this purpose.
 Follow the instructions on the plugin configuration page.
+* (Discord) You need to append `/slack` so that Discord handles this as a Slack-compatible webhook.
+More info [here](https://discord.com/developers/docs/resources/webhook#execute-slackcompatible-webhook)